 Don’t allow your children to play at a playground that is unsafe.
 Report any dangerous conditions to the organization responsible for playground maintenance.

 If your child is injured on a dangerous playground, the government entity or business responsible for maintaining the playground may be held liable for his injuries.
-Contact a personal injury attorney to learn if you have a case.
+Contact a personal injury attorney in Cedar Rapids to learn if you have a case.
 Hupy and Abraham offers free consultations.
 Call 800-800-5678 to schedule your appointment.